 Back to Top Nav

-Dartmouth is actively planning to redesign and expand the Hopkins Center for the Arts.
+The exciting and much-anticipated redesign and expansion of Dartmouth's Hopkins Center for the Arts is underway.
 This project, a major component of The Call to Lead: a Campaign for Dartmouth, "is another important chapter in enacting our vision to make the arts an essential aspect of any academic experience," says President Phil Hanlon '77.
 "It will offer a wealth of new opportunities for our students and the community well beyond."

 As describe in a project announcement, "the design development process is particularly focused on ensuring Dartmouth's ability to produce works onsite, recognizing the evolving needs of student creators and visiting artists, and on enhancing the audience experience overall."
 Design priorities include: